See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Methods

 \subsubsection{Camera to End-effector Calibration}

 We estimate the extrinsic transformation between the RGB-D camera and the robot end-effector, $T^{EE}_{\mathrm{camera}}$, using the OpenCV hand–eye calibration toolbox.
-A standard checkerboard is rigidly mounted in the workspace and observed from multiple robot poses.
+A standard checkerboard is mounted in the workspace and observed from multiple poses.
 With the camera intrinsics pre-calibrated, the $AX = XB$ formulation~\cite{tsai2003versatile} is used to solve for $X = T^{EE}_{\mathrm{camera}}$, where $A$ corresponds to robot motion and $B$ to camera-observed checkerboard motion.
-This calibration enables coarse visual guidance and coordinate fusion.